peldax/SimplePHPGallery/README.md

 1. Style your gallery in stylesheet.css.
 2. Change HTML elements such as head and footer to your needs in index.php.
 3. Customize your error page in error.php.
-4. Change some important constants in php files (especially thumbnail and watermark settings).
+4. Change important constants by modifying parameters of 'define';
+    - Turn of watermarks in displayContent.php.
+    - Modify thumbnail settings in photoThumbnail.php.
+    - Change watermark settings in photoWatermark.php.

 ## Other Contributors

 [Jiří Fatka](https://github.com/NTSFka) - script for image thumbnails.
+[Google Fonts - Lato](https://www.google.com/fonts/specimen/Lato) - font is included because of watermarks.

 ## Changelog